yogananda222/SpotifyClone/README.md

 ## Installation
 To run this Spotify clone locally, follow these steps:
-1. Clone the repository: `git clone https://github.com/yogananda222/SpotifyMusic.git`
+1. Clone the repository: `git clone https://github.com/yogananda222/SpotifyClone.git`
-2. Navigate to the project directory: `cd SpotifyMusic`
+2. Navigate to the project directory: `cd SpotifyClone`
 3. Open `index.html` in your preferred web browser.

 ## Usage